derivexyz/lyra-vaults/README.md

 The vault structure is broken down into 3x main components:
 * vault accounting - contracts/libraries in `core/` and `libraries/` that manage share deposit/withdrawal/NAV logic as well as roll-over logic between rounds.
 * strategy - contracts in `strategies/` that determine what positions to trade.
 Everytime a trade is made, `StrategyBase.sol` takes funds from the `LyraVault.sol` and keep earned premiums until a position is partially closed or the round is ended.
-* @lyrafinance/protocol - uses `LyraAdapter.sol` and `GWAVOracle.sol` to interact with Lyra and accrue trading rewards
+* @lyrafinance/protocol - uses `LyraAdapter.sol` to interact with Lyra and accrue trading rewards

 This component breakdown accommodates wide range of option strategies as only the contracts in the `strategy` component need to be swapped out for a novel options strategy.